ibm-cloud-docs/cli/_include-segments/sl_block.md

 --i, ip-address-id
 :    The ID of one IP address to authorize.

+--s, subnet-id
+:    A Subnet Id.
+With this option IDENTIFIER should be an 'allowed_host_id' from the access-list command.

 --v, virtual-id
 :    The ID of one virtual server to authorize.